Governance, risk and compliance (GRC): Definitions and resources

 Organizations should perform risk assessments when considering wider business aims and objectives.
 Risk assessments identify potential issues throughout the business operation.
 Some of the more serious risks include:

 These risks can impact teams differently throughout the organization.
-Teams most impacted by the issues above include:
+Teams most affected by the issues above include:

 A GRC framework ensures these different teams work towards the same objectives.